polent/polent.github.io/src/content/posts/2024-02-01-pungent-marinade-3698.md

 title: "Pungent Marinade"
 description: "Elevate your BBQ dishes with this pungent marinade.
 Perfect for plant-based meats like jackfruit, seitan, or tempeh.
 The smoky and bold flavors will impress your guests!"
 tags:
-  - "pungent marinade"
+  - "pungent-marinade"
-  - "bbq marinade"
+  - "bbq-marinade"
-  - "vegan marinade"
+  - "vegan-marinade"
   - "plant-based marinade"
   - "Emily"
 figureRecipe: